 Students returning for a subsequent degree program must apply for admission.
-Returning students are required to have completed a graduation audit and an evaluation of credit prior to beginning their next degree program with AOEU.
-No more than 50% of the credits may overlap with another earned degree at The Art of Education University.
-All fees, rules, and regulations at the time of application to a second degree program will apply.
+Returning students are required to have completed a graduation audit and an evaluation of credit before beginning their next degree program with AOEU.
+At most, 50% of the credits may overlap with another earned degree at The Art of Education University.
+All fees, rules, and regulations during application to a second degree program will apply.